 - Create a inclusive culture and leadership team (due to high staff turnover)

-The pathway to a successful interview outcome is to find out WHAT the pain points and problems are for the company and show HOW you can solve them.
+The pathway to a successful interview outcome is to find out WHAT the need points and problems are for the company and show HOW you can solve or meet them.

 Like any purchasing decision the ‘buyer’ needs to feel really comfortable that the product/service will solve their needs and be a good investment.
 So understand that the hiring company will need plenty of comfort, evidence and assurances that YOU can and will save the day for them so to speak.

-Tips to show how you can solve the hiring company’s problems :
+Tips to show how you can solve the hiring company’s needs and problems :

 1.Research, research, research.
 In sending a covering letter or email introduction/pitch with a CV you must have researched the issues and concerns facing that industry &/or company.
 If you are applying for role within your current sector, you will know the general issues.
 If applying to a unfamiliar sector you need to learn, ask questions and review.
 Never assume you know.
 Thank goodness for Google, Linked In Groups and the plethora of online and network resources.
 Address your ‘awareness’ of the issues in your covering letter/email and demonstrate relevant and similar solutions from past experiences to align against the issues and challenges.